The following are examples of circumstances which may lead to a person being deemed a refugee:

 - A union leader who is threatened with violence by businesses who enjoy tacit support from the government.

-- A gay man or lesbian who is beaten up by gangs of homophobic hooligans in a country that outlaws homosexual acts.
+- A gay man or lesbian who is beaten up by gangs of homophobic hooligans in a country that outlaws homosexual acts (Note: The government of Canada affords LGBTQ2 individuals and couples the same rights and opportunities as other persons when it comes to immigration issues).

 - A member of a religion who is being suppressed by the government.